AbdulellahAlamer/assignment-3/docs/ai-usage-report.md

 - Immediate suggestions on accessibility and semantic HTML structure.
 - Cleaner code with reusable patterns and consistent style.
 - Faster debugging and real-time improvement of existing JavaScript functions.
+- Overall, AI sped up iteration and kept the UI consistent across sections.

 ## Challenges

 - Needed to manually tweak animation timing to align with section visibility.
 - Some AI outputs had small syntax errors (e.g., herf instead of href) requiring review.
 - Open Library data sometimes missing covers or authors, needed conditional checks.
+- Also had to validate AI text suggestions to ensure clarity and tone fit the site.

 ## Learning Outcomes